 Having thus far aroused, drawn you in and held your interest in such banal horror and pep talk, I, this shadow, now invite you to look on as I put myself back in my former self.
 On my changing fortunes in this unfolding saga leading to my folding up.
 From go to woe, from ‘goo’ to ‘whoa’, from bundle of joy to bundle of pain, from just for kicks to kicks in the shins, from Baby Boom to Bust- and Beyond- in a stream of consciousness embracing intimately observed events all in a flow.

 To make a long story short, I trace back the course of my wondrous odyssey and the pivotal events thereof.
 The tracks I, metaphor Man, went along: the beaten, the less trodden, the side one I was driven into and that which I stopped dead in.
-The trails I followed blazed by a host of luminaries: around the antipodes and in between, through the mill, the big end of town and the barricaded neighbourhoods; over burning bridges, over thin ice, past the writing on the wall.
+The trails I followed blazed by the host of luminaries I earned the attention of: around the antipodes and in between, through the mill, the big end of town and the barricaded neighbourhoods; over burning bridges, over thin ice, past the writing on the wall.
 The waters flowing on my way: the smooth and the troubled, the deep and the back, those under the bridge, and those I cast bread upon.
 Going overboard for love, missing the bourgeois boat, paddling my own canoe, swimming against the tide, being sold down the rivers, crossing the Rubicon, ending up the proverbial creek, stranded high and dry.

 I’m confident the reader will excuse this indulgent display of figurative comparison.
 As a would be Neil Simon, I know ‘a writer without confidence is like a metaphor without something to compare itself to.